-To apply for a temporary residence permit, you will need to provide proof of local health insurance and an official police background check report from your U.S. state of residence in the United States or from law enforcement authorities in the country where you normally reside.
-The U.S. Embassy is not able to assist with obtaining background checks, certificates of conduct, or fingerprints for this purpose.
-Please review our information on how to obtain your criminal records from the U.S.
+- To apply for a temporary residence permit, you will need to provide proof of local health insurance and an official police background check report.
+See our Criminal Records checks page on our website.
+The U.S. Embassy cannot assist you in obtaining background checks, certificates of conduct, or fingerprints.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Kosovo.